 An applicant for a United States Visa may need a “sponsor” in the U.S. to ensure that they do not become dependent financially on the U.S. Government.
-The sponsor must submit an affidavit of support, which is a contract stating that the applicant will have adequate means of financial support while in the U.S. Here are ten things about the affidavits of support.
+The sponsor must submit an affidavit of support, which is a contract stating that the applicant will have adequate means of financial support while in the U.S. So here are the 10 Things to Know About Affidavits of Support

 1. The I-864 and I-134 are the two main forms utilized.

 2. The I-864 is used for aliens seeking admission or permanent residence as a family-based immigrant or in certain employment-based situations.

 3. The I-134 form is used for fiancé visas and when offering support to an alien attempting to obtain a visitor’s visa to the USA.

 4. The sponsor is liable if the immigrant receives certain benefits.
 If you file an affidavit of support for someone who becomes a “Public Charge”, the agency providing assistance to the alien may be able to sue you to recover the money that they gave to the alien.